Churn Risk Configuration

 | Payment health (outstanding invoices) | 10 | Accounting integration |

-| Contract utilization variance | 5 | Reconciliation module |
+| Contract value vs renewal proximity | 5 | Account renewal date |

 | Employee growth signal | 5 | Account field / enrichment |